Sunday, October 5, 2025

 cocoa hemp hearts bites

 I somehow convinced myself to get a very large bag of hemp hearts at Costco, and I need to use them up.
 So, this recipe for cocoa hemp hearts bites caught my attention.
 They're quite tasty, especially with the cocoa doubled and adding some vanilla and salt.
 I like the coconut taste and texture, and the peanut butter is there but not overwhelming.
 I made about 26 of them, which I'll freeze and take out from time to time to keep a stash in the fridge when I'm wanting a treat.
+Edit: continuing to change up the proportions.
+Below is latest incarnation.

 Cocoa Hemp Heart Bites